sadieleob/k3s-multipass/README.md

 In case a new version is required, the user must updated the cloud-init files passed to multipass to bootstrap the VMs, more about this below, let's now focus on how to deploy the cluster.

-Steps to create the K3S cluster:
+**Steps to create the K3S cluster**

-Clone the repository:
+1. Clone the repository:
 ```
 git clone https://github.com/sadieleob/k3s-multipass.git
 ```

-Create the VMs with multipass, cloud-init will bootstrap the node and install Kubernetes components:
+2. Create the VMs with multipass, cloud-init will bootstrap the node and install Kubernetes components:
 ```
 sudo multipass launch -n master-k8s -m 2048M 20.04 --cloud-init ./control-init.yaml
 sudo multipass launch -n worker-1-k8s 20.04 --cloud-init ./node1-init.yaml